 “In no country, people are sent to gas chambers to die,” remarked the Supreme Court of India in September 2019 regarding manual scavenging in India.
 Statistics have suggested that it is safer to be a soldier in Kashmir than a manual scavenger in India.
 Quartz India has pointed out that manual scavenging has claimed more lives than the terrorists in the country.
 This is even after the law that made it mandatory to use safety equipment before taking up cleaning of a sewage or a septic tank.
 Despite working in such risky conditions, manual scavengers in India, unlike the soldiers, get no respect and are subjected to discrimination and mistreatment.

-On this World Day of Social Justice, let us understand everything about Manual scavenging and lives of manual scavengers.
+As the government readies to amend the law related to prohibition of manual scavenging, let us understand everything about manual scavenging and lives of manual scavengers.

 Manual scavengers, without any regard to personal safety or health, enter the sewers to clean the septic waste generated by all of us, allowing us to enjoy a safe and clean environment.
 More often than not, they are not equipped with the safety gear recommended by the top court of the country, which causes severe health issues for them.
 In addition to this, they face social exclusion because of their nature of work, and their family is also subjected to humiliation.
 To this also, the apex court has questioned whether untouchability as a practice has really been abolished in the country.